ajroach42/ajroach42.github.io/_posts/2023-01-01-announcing-jupiter-s-ghost.md

 published: true
 title: 'Announcing Jupiter''s Ghost '
 ---
 Welcome to the new year!
 I'm glad you made the transfer without incident.
 It is my Duty and Privilege to announce the public launch of a [project](https://intergalactic.computer) I've been working on for the better part of a decade, This is [Jupiter's Ghost](https://intergalactic.computer/social/podcast/jupiters-ghost-episode-01-generation-mice/)!
 It is a podcast set in the [creative commons CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) licensed universe of the [Solar Federation](https://intergalactic.computer/social/about-jupiters-ghost-and-the-solar-federation/).
-It's a community initative, written and record by a small but growing group of contributors, which you are [formally invited to join](https://intergalactic.computer/social/how-to-contribute/)!
+It's a community initiative, written and record by a small but growing group of contributors, which you are [formally invited to join](https://intergalactic.computer/social/how-to-contribute/)!

 Episode One – Generation Mice